 Injection moulding is the preferred process for manufacturing thermoplastic and thermosetting plastics parts in diverse industrial sectors including medicine and healthcare.

 At Europlaz, we offer a bespoke medical device and medical parts plastic injection moulding service designed to help our clients mass-produce medical products in a safe environment.
 Our highly-specialised injection moulding systems are also designed to create identical items to ensure your medical products function exactly as designed.

 How does Medical Device Plastic Injection Moulding work?

-The process converts solid plastic pellets to viscous masses by thermal conduction and pressure which are then injected into a mould where the melt acquires its final shape by cooling down.
-The process cycle can vary, typically from a few seconds to minutes, depending on the size of the moulds and materials used.
+The process converts solid plastic pellets to viscous masses by thermal conduction and pressure which are then injected into a mould.
+The melted plastic acquires its final shape by cooling down in the moulds.
+The process cycle can vary, typically from a few seconds to minutes, depending on the size of the moulds, the complexity of the medical injection moulding project, and the materials used.

 Europlaz is a full service medical device partner, our expertise is founded on technical injection moulding, tool making and wealth of material and process knowledge.

 Precision moulding – conforming to the requirements of complex components

 Injection moulded medical products made on this site since 1970

 Since 1970 we have built a reputation for innovation, quality, and cost-effectiveness.